NathanBurkett/Ecosystem/README.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)

-Ecosystem is a simple and smart environment manager for your user-facing scripts and stylesheets and provides basic constant creation and use for each Ecosystem.
+Ecosystem is a simple and smart environment manager for your user-facing scripts and stylesheets.

 Ecosystems are useful when you have collections of separate resources for differing sections of your application - http://example.com vs. http://example.com/admin.
 Creating an Ecosystem for each section allows to you manage each's resources in a collection one place while being able to add new resources to the collection on the fly.